 The municipality also has a Roads Master Plan (RMP) which is updated annually to cater for the completed and new developments.
-The new university and fresh produce market will have a significant influence on the traffic, therefore the plan will also be updated to cater for that.
-Table 2.6.5 below gives estimated amounts required to tar gravel roads and to upgrade the existing tar roads in the municipality.
+The new university, ICC, Urban renewal project in Tekwane, Nkosi City and fresh produce market will have a significant influence on the traffic, therefore the plan will also be updated to cater for that.
+Table 2.6.5 below gives estimated.